alexhmontgomery/cardflipper/README.md

-# Flipcards
+# Cardflipper

-Flipcards is a site that allows users to create, store, and view decks of digital flashcards.
+Cardflipper is a site that allows users to create, store, and view decks of digital flashcards.
 The user can test their memory by flipping through a deck of flashcards that they have created.
 I created this project during my time at The Iron Yard coding bootcamp.

 ## Screenshots